con169/perception-orogen-apriltags/README.md

-# Ariltag orogen Master 22.06 FIX!
+# Apriltag orogen Master 22.06 FIX!
 This is a patched version of the `apriltag` library for compatibility with ROCK.
 It addresses integration issues with library linking and including sources from deprecated versions of Apriltag.

 # How to replace the default /perception/orogen/apriltags with this new fix